cloudposse/packages/docs/targets.md

-stern                     1.8.0      ⎈ Multi pod and container log tailing for Kubernetes teleport                  3.2.4      Privileged access management for elastic infrastructure. terraform                 0.11.13    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-docs            0.4.5      Generate docs from terraform modules terragrunt                0.18.3     Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. terrahelp                 0.6.3      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output.
+stern                     1.8.0      ⎈ Multi pod and container log tailing for Kubernetes teleport                  3.2.4      Privileged access management for elastic infrastructure. terraform                 0.11.13    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.11            0.11.14    Terraform enables you to safely and predictably create, change, and improve infrastructure.
+It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned. terraform-docs            0.4.5      Generate docs from terraform modules terragrunt                0.18.3     Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. terrahelp                 0.6.3      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output.